Oh Hyuk: Fashion

 Oh's distinct and "nonconformist" fashion sensibility has set him apart from others in mainstream K-pop and granted him notoriety in the global fashion community.
 He has been featured in several fashion and lifestyle publications, including Vogue and Elle.
 After modeling for NikeLab in China in late 2016, he was also featured on the cover of the country's inaugural issue of Dazed magazine.
 He later became a campaign ambassador for Converse.

 Oh's interest in fashion was influenced early on by punk, particularly skate punk, and the aesthetics of Japanese designers.

+Personal life

+Oh married his girlfriend, model Hwang Ji-min, on December 14, 2024, after dating for over four years.